movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 directory accounting.
 The 4 KiB and 16 KiB node workloads passed independent checksum checks and remount verification, as did a synchronous 16 KiB mount.
 Targets restored using `btrfs restore -S` matched the originals.

+`regress/sys/btrfs/locks.py` checks advisory-lock conflicts, ranges, queries, blocking wakeups, and close/exit lifetime.
+Read-only mounts and forced unmount with blocked POSIX and flock waiters also passed, followed by an independent checksum check.

 `regress/sys/btrfs/enospc.py` fills metadata with empty files and checks that reservation failure leaves the failed name absent and parent metadata